 My astronomy equipment list varies so fast it seems almost daily.
-This list is accurate when it was made and I am quite sure it is outdated.
+This list was accurate when it was made and I am quite sure it will outdated when you read it.
 It was probably outdated five minutes after I clicked the post button 🙂

 Astronomy, either visual or astrophotography, requires a certain amount of equipment.
 In theory you could start this hobby with a $20 discount store special but I would not count on an enjoyable experience.
 Those scopes will frustrate you with blurry images of even the moon.
 That does not mean you have to spend a fortune on you astronomy equipment.

 Unfortunately there is no “right” astronomy equipment for everyone, and no “best” scope to start with.
 It all depends on what you want to do with the scope, what you can carry around, and how much you can invest in the hobby.
 I have seen people grinning from ear to ear playing with a six inch, beat up, borrowed Dobsonian that barely is holding together, I have seen people frustrated with $8,000 refractors, and everything in between.

 The trick is finding the one that is right for you.
 That may include things like what the scope looks like, the color of paint on it, etc. I know that sounds insane but if you do not like your scope, you won’t use it, then what good is it really?
 What follows is my astronomy equipment, not a sales pitch for what you should buy.
 This is the equipment I use, I like, and I bought.
 Just because I enjoy it and get reasonable images out of it does not mean it will work worth a flip for you.

 Primary Astrophotography Setup